A Note on the Continuity of Expected Utility Functions: Main Result

 If $X$ is a separable metric space, then this result can be extended to $\mathscr{P}_c$.

 {\bf Theorem 2}.
 Suppose that $X$ is a separable metric space, and $\succsim$ is a weak order on $\mathscr{P}_c$.
-Then, there exists a continuous expected utility function $u$ of $\succsim$ if and only if $\succsim$ is independent and sequentially continuous.
+Then, there exists a continuous NM utility function $u$ of $\succsim$ if and only if $\succsim$ is independent and sequentially continuous.

-To prove this, we need an additional Lemma.
+To prove this, we need an additional lemma.